diab-ma/linkedlens/README.md

 ### The Dashboard

 Click the LinkedLens icon in your toolbar to see the dashboard.
-You'll get a quick look at your feed stats — how many genuine posts vs engagement bait.
+You'll get a quick look at your feed stats which shows how many genuine posts vs engagement bait.
 You can see which posts got classified and reanalyze anytime you want.

 ### Controls
 Includes: